cjratcliff/ml-compiled/docs/td.rst

 Distributional Q-learning
 ''''''''''''''''''''''''''''''
+Models the distribution of the value function, rather than simply its expectation.

-`A Distributional Perspective on Reinforcement Learning <https://arxiv.org/abs/1707.06887>`_
+`A Distributional Perspective on Reinforcement Learning, Bellemare et al. (2017) <https://arxiv.org/abs/1707.06887>`_

 Multi-step bootstrap targets
 ''''''''''''''''''''''''''''''